-Mobile learning, mLearning, m-learning — no matter what you call it, the meaning behind those terms is the same — it is a solution designed to teach or train you through your mobile device, delivering flexible, engaging, and convenient education anytime, anywhere.
+Mobile learning, mlearning — no matter what you call it, the meaning behind those terms is the same — it is a solution designed to teach or train you through your mobile device, delivering flexible, engaging, and convenient education anytime, anywhere.

 What is Mobile Learning?